syselement/ine-notes/ine-pts/penetration-testing-prerequisites/web-applications.md

 To make HTTP (stateless) work like a **stateful** protocol, cookies were invented by Netscape (in 1994).

 - **`Cookies`** are stored in the **cookie jar** of the web browser, a storage space used by the browser.
-- To set a cookie, the server must use the `Set-Cookie` HTTP header filed in the response message.
-The cookie will be sent from the server to the user agent.
+- To set a cookie, the server must use the `Set-Cookie` HTTP header field in the response message.
+The cookie will be sent from the server to the user agent:

 ```http
 HTTP/1.1 200 OK